HerrMotz/bachelor-thesis/publication/main.typ

 === RDF Data Model in Wikibase
 *Wikibase* is one of the most widely used softwares for community knowledge bases, with the most prominant instance, *Wikidata*#footnote[http://wikidata.org --- an initiative for a free community knowledge base], storing \~115 million data items.
 Wikibase instances allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
 (See @fig:rdf_mapping for an impression.)
 This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_.
 Also relevant to this work are the prefix conventions of Wikibase, which will come to play in @heading:qualifiers.

-#remark[This specific data model is interesting, because of its wide use, it defines a de-facto standard in the semantic web community.]
+#remark[This specific data model is interesting, because of its wide use, it defines a de facto standard in the semantic web community.]

 ==== Wikibase terminology
 A thing is referred to as an *item* and assigned a unique *Q-Number* within a Wikibase instance.
 Any predicate is called *property* and assigned a unique *P-Number*.